kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

     HTTPRoute timeouts are part of the Experimental Channel in `v1.0.0+`.

-HTTPRoute Rules now include a `Timeouts` field.
+HTTPRoute Rules include a `Timeouts` field.
 If unspecified, timeout behavior is implementation-specific.

 There are 2 kinds of timeouts that can be configured in an HTTPRoute Rule: